ghaleroshan/client-form-api/README.md

 ## client-form-api

 This is a simple client details form to collect client information and save it on database.
+This is a test for google cloud run

 This project is built with Node Express and uses Mocha Nock and Proxyquire to test.
 Code coverage is provided with Istanbul (now called nyc).

 ## Test passing for master on TravisCI?

 [![Build Status](https://travis-ci.com/ghaleroshan/client-form-api.svg?branch=master)](https://travis-ci.com/ghaleroshan/client-form-api)

 ## Dockerized and Cloud run :whale:

 This app is `dockerized` and uses google cloud run as hosting platform.
 CloudBuild.yaml file will create a container image with every push and builds a docker container.

 ## Run on Google Cloud Run